Appearance

 sdk.candles.
 Use only the last N (sdk.candles[-period:]). - Nested loop over candles.
 Reduce complexity — it is usually possible to vectorize with

-For trading logic, 64MB is sufficient.
-If the limit is being exceeded, there is usually a list accumulating in sdk.state without bound:
+For trading logic the per-strategy memory ceiling is generous — strategies very rarely hit it organically.
+When MemoryError does appear, there is usually a list accumulating in sdk.state without bound:

 python